garykac/shinjuku/README.md

 ## Rule Summary

 Every turn, new customers will arrive on the map looking to purchase one of 4 different goods.
-On your turn, you choose 2 different actions from: (a) Build a store, (b) Expand your rail, (c) Upgrade to a department store, (d) draw cards as Income or (e) Move customers along the rail to stores.
+On your turn, you choose 2 different actions from: (a) **Open** a store, (b) **Expand** your rail, (c) **Upgrade** to a department store, (d) draw cards as **Income** or (e) **Move** customers along the rail to stores.

-You start with a hand of 5 location cards.
+You start with a hand of 4 location cards and get a new card each turn.
 The Build, Upgrade and Move actions require that you play a matching location card from your hand.
 Cards in your hand that match locations where you have previously built a store are Wild and can be used to match any location.

-The game ends when the last customer is placed (+ one final round) and victory goes to the player that acquired the most customers (after each player removes the customer type that they have the most of).
+The game ends when the last customer is placed (+ one final round) and victory goes to the player that can create the most sets of each type of customer.

 ## Links